HomeTroubleshootingAC Running But Not Cooling: Causes, Fixes & When to Call a Pro

 Why Your AC Cools but Your Florida Home Still Feels Humid

 The Fan-Setting Trap With the fan on ON, the blower re-evaporates moisture off the coil back into your rooms.
-Switch it to AUTO so condensation drains — and keep the setpoint near 78°F, since going too low in high humidity can freeze the coil.
+Switch it to AUTO so condensation drains — and keep the setpoint near 78°F, since dropping the setpoint below 72°F in Florida's humidity freezes the coil.

 If warm air persists past these fixes, the cause is almost always one of the mechanical faults below.